elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/08-keyword-lists.markdown

 iex> list[:c] # nil
 ```

-We'll use keyword-lists a lot in [Ecto](https://github.com/elixir-ecto/ecto) (the database wrapper of the Phoenix library) to make elegant queries to our database.
-This is covered in the Phoenix class in more depth.
+We'll use keyword lists a lot with [the Ecto library](https://github.com/elixir-ecto/ecto) for writing queries and interacting with databases in Elixir.
+Ecto is the database wrapper used by the Phoenix framework and will be covered in that class.

-Keyword lists are just lists which means that this isn't really a fantastic data structure for doing large operations.
-For this reason, Elixir provides another data structure: the `Map`.
+Keyword lists are not really a fantastic data structure for doing large operations.
+For this reason, Elixir provides another data structure called maps which is considered the "go to" data structure whenever you need a key-value store.